 A romantic cruise in the Seine River is great for those who wish to lose themselves in the romance of Paris and Normandy.
-The Seine, which begins just north of Dijon and ends in the English Channel, is a simply magnificent river that spans 483 miles, with 60% of its length available for recreational boating.
+The Seine, which begins just north of Dijon and ends in the English Channel, is a magnificent river that spans 483 miles, with 60% of its length available for recreational boating.

 This is great news for tourists, as there is so much to see along the Seine, from the World War II landing beaches of Normandy to the great cultural wonders of Paris.
 You can experience all of that good stuff on this tip-top 8-day round-trip Seine river cruise from Paris.

 Cruises include numerous excursions to must-visit sites like the Normandy beaches and the Eiffel Tower, with delicious meals and plenty of French wine.
 I recommend taking this trip in the summer so that you can enjoy your evenings as much as your days.

 If time is a factor, but you’re still looking to be blown away, think about a private boat tour of Paris.
 37 bridges spanning the Seine in Paris alone, enough to make any architecture buff swoon.

 Paris river cruises of the Seine are best for small group journeys and intimate gatherings.
 For example, in this package, you can enjoy a private Seine river cruise with exclusive access to a boat, some wine, and all the sights of Paris for around $500.